 How much does MemberPress cost?

-To take advantage of MemberPress’ features, you’ll need to pay a minimum of $179/year, for use on 1 site.
+To take advantage of MemberPress’s features, you’ll need to pay a minimum of $359/year, for use on 1 site.
 And even then, this license does not give you access to all of the plugin’s options.

 As you can see, the investment is quite substantial.
-However, it’s a bit cheaper than what WooCommerce offers, with its WooCommerce Memberships extension ($199/year), which also allows you to create a members’ area, but not a learning platform (LMS).
+However, it’s a bit cheaper than what WooCommerce offers (during the first year you use it, anyway, as it’s offered at a reduced price), with its WooCommerce Memberships extension ($279/year), which also allows you to create a members’ area, but not a learning platform (LMS).

 MemberPress is mainly intended for users who want to create a members’ area on their WordPress site.
 It does a very good job in this area, but will be limited compared to WooCommerce if you want to create a more traditional online store (with physical and digital products).

-Note that if you want to create a members area, the freemium plugin Paid Memberships Pro is more affordable to start with.
+Note also that if you want to create a members’ area, the freemium plugin Paid Memberships Pro is more affordable to start with.

 Gravity Forms

-Well, if I talk about it here, it’s because Gravity Forms is so powerful that it allows you to create a small order form, which will be useful if you want to sell a product, for example.
+Well, if I talk about it here, it’s because Gravity Forms is so powerful that it allows you to create a small order form, which can be useful if you want to sell a product.

 What are the advantages of Gravity Forms?